sanket1729/sanket1729.github.io/_posts/2017-12-01-utxo-commitments.markdown

 Cons:
 This would require complete layer of P2P protocol for communnicating different parts of TXO MMR.
 There needs to new mechanism for attaching path proofs to Mountain Tips for lite wallets.

-Naive appraoach:
+<h4>Naive appraoach:</h4>
 A simple approach would involve creating a serialized merkle root of UTXO commitments.
 It might be worth answering is why not the simple way of using RBL/AVL trees for implementing balanced binary tree type structure?
 It supports all the operations we desire.
-Not that
+But we would maintaining this structure in entirity for the entire UTXO set(unlike pruning away some parts in TXO commitments).
+Furthermore, operations for deletion and tree balancing can be equally costly for newer UTXOs as they are older UTXO's.
+The older UTXOs are still required to kept by the entire system.

-New security Model:
+<h4>New security Model:</h4>
 UTXO commitments give rise to a new security model.
 I can easily set a full node with a --assumed-txo set and I am good to interact with the bitcoin P2P network.
 This is similar but worse than --assumed-valid which bitcoin core introduced in 0.14. --assumed-valid required the miners and as well the developers together to cheat the user, where here the user would simply be trusting the software.